Latte Tags

 {var $foo = value} variable creation

-{parameters} declares variables, types a default values
+{parameters} declares variables, types, and default values

-{capture}{/capture} captures a section to a variable
+{capture}{/capture} captures output into a variable

 Types

-{varType} declares type of variable
+{varType} declares the type of a variable

-{varPrint} suggests types of variables
+{varPrint} suggests variable types

-{templateType} declares types of variables using class
+{templateType} declares variable types based on a class

-{templatePrint} generates class with properties
+{templatePrint} suggests a class with variable types

 Translation